Many people who work with stained

 decision to use lead came is the correct decision about 95% of the time.
 That is

-why I am about to show you how a leaded artwork in stained glass is
+why I am about to show you how a leaded artwork in stained glass is made.

 more initial

-on until the clients are happy with the design.
-Once the final version
+necessary.
+This continues until the clients are happy with the design.

 creating a